Macroger/Computer-Networks-Assignment-3/README.md

 - Project author/owner: Matthew G. Schatz (as in `server.cpp`).
 - Team: server-side and client-side groups — please coordinate on the final message framing and port number before implementing the client.

----

-If you want, I can now patch `server.cpp` into a safer sequential server that implements the exact framing described above, or create a small test client tool to exercise these examples.
-Which do you want next?